Great Hucklow

-The village is host to an annual martial arts residency; this is a tradition dates back almost 30 years.

-The village is twinned with Parisot, Tarn-et-Garonne which is a rural village of similar size in the south west of France.
+The village is twinned with Parisot, Tarn-et-Garonne, a rural village of similar size in the south-west of France.

 Geography

-The land rises steeply to the north of the village to Hucklow Edge and at Camphill on the plateau above it there is a popular gliding field, operated by the Derbyshire and Lancashire Gliding Club, which in July 1954 hosted the World Gliding Championships.
-On 9 August 2011 the UK's longest paraglider flight began in the village, ending over 250 km away in Suffolk.
+The land rises steeply to the north of the village to Hucklow Edge and at Camphill on the plateau above it there is a gliding field, operated by the Derbyshire and Lancashire Gliding Club, which in July 1954 hosted the World Gliding Championships.
+On 9 August 2011 a paraglider flight began in the village, ending over 250 km away in Suffolk.

 The village is accessed from the B6049 about a mile north of where it crosses the A623 at the Anchor Inn.
 The road to the village goes off to the east at the Windmill triangle.

 A lead vein or rake outcrops to the surface to the west of the village and dives under the rocks of Hucklow Edge on the western side of the village.

 History

-The Unitarian Old Chapel was founded in 1696 and is still in use; it also has a small meeting room which is well used by the community.
+The Unitarian Old Chapel was founded in 1696 and is still in use; it also has a small meeting room which is used by the community.
 The Methodist Chapel, built in the early part of the 19th century, was converted to offices in 1999.

-The area is now mainly agricultural, but the village was formerly a centre of the Derbyshire lead mining industry.
+The area is mainly agricultural, but the village was formerly a centre of the Derbyshire lead mining industry.
 An adit, known as Milldam Mine, has recently been reopened by Glebe Mines Ltd that connects the various deep mines that had formerly been dug along Hucklow Edge.
 This mine is being worked for fluorspar, which is frequently found associated with lead in the vein.